yanukadeneth99/Discord-Faucet-Bot/README.md

 # Discord Bot Faucet

-This is a Discord Bot that dispenses Testnet ETH.
+This is a Discord Bot that dispenses Testnet ETH written in TypeScript.

 ## Setup

 Change the `example.config.json` into `config.json`, and fill in the required fields.

-Create a file called `.env` and paste in the following lines
+Create a file called `.env` and paste in the following lines.
+Make sure to fill it out with your details

 ```
 WALLET_PRIVATE_KEY="<wallet-private-key>"